Bowl: Communal bowl

-Lakh - millet flour porridge in communal platter served topped with sweetened fermented milk (sow).
-Senegal, West Africa.
+Lakh, a rolled flour porridge in a communal platter served topped with sweetened sour milk.

 In many cultures, food and drink are shared in a communal bowl or cup.
 In Mali, the name of the town of Bandiagara (/fr/) refers to the communal bowl meals are served in.
 The name translates roughly to "large eating bowl."
 In Zimbabwe, sadza is traditionally eaten from a communal bowl, a tradition that is still maintained by some families, mainly in rural areas.
 Lakh is a popular boiled porridge made with rolled millet flour pellets (araw/arraw) typically topped at serving with sweetened fermented milk.
 It is usually served in a communal bowl or platter in Senegal.

-In China, it is considered rude and unhygienic for a diner to use his or her own chopsticks to pick up food from communal bowls and plates when such utensils are present.

-In some cultures, the communal bowl has a set of social strictures, as evidenced by the Spanish idiom, "¿Cuándo hemos comido en el mismo plato?"
-(English: When have we eaten from the same dish?).
+In some cultures, the communal bowl has a set of social strictures.
+The Spanish idiom, ¿Cuándo hemos comido en el mismo plato? draws attention to Spanish cultural expectation about sharing communal dishes.
+In Chinese dining etiquette, plates are served communally but are expected to be served to personal plates, instead of eating directly from the communal dishes.